Dekuboy/Dekuboy/README.md

 - 👋 Hi, I’m @Dekuboy
 - 🎮 I’m interested in Games Design and Programming
 - 🌱 I’m currently working on my Engine, specifically the following:
-      + Compile through Emscripten so the engine can work on a web browser
+\n      + Compile through Emscripten so the engine can work on a web browser
       + Comment/Reconfigure Animation Code
 - ⏳ I'm planning to Implement in the future:
       + Add CollisionManager class